coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 Unit tests evolve into "programmer tests".
 ATDD is more about high-level communication.

 **If customers do not participate, it does not make any sense**.
 Expensive to write, expensive to run (Fitness, Cucumber).

+Maybe we should involve customers while writting unit tests and focus on unit tests.
+The problem is programmers making programmer driven tests instead of behaviour driven tests, so let's solve that.